thomas-tams/mlops_02476_project/reports/README.md

 >
 > Answer:

---- In our project, the total code coverage of the tests is 51%, encompassing most of our source code.
+--- In our project, the total code coverage of the tests is 49%, encompassing the most important half of our source code.
 We acknowledge that this figure is significantly below 100%.
 However, as emphasized in the course, achieving 100% code coverage does not guarantee that the code is error-free.
 This is because the unit tests themselves might not adequately test the underlying functionality or edge cases.
 Consequently, high code coverage can create a false sense of confidence in the correctness of the code.
 While code coverage provides an estimate of how much of the code is being tested, it does not measure the quality or completeness of the tests.
 Therefore, developing robust and meaningful unit tests is equally important and should complement code coverage metrics. ---

 ### Question 9